vietor/weaknet-python/README.md

 pysunday
 ========

-Some python code for fucking world
+Some python code for fucking world.

 # Usage

+Just *onefile* for provider all service.
+> require:
+> python >= 2.6, compatible 3.x
+> recommend:
+> openssl for most crypto.
+> sodium for chacha20 & salsa20

+More discritption:

 ```sh
 python weaknet.py --help